New Student Orientation for First-Year Students (Freshmen)

 Campus Tours.
 Departing from the FRH Lobby.
 Available on request (depending on the weather).

 Parent & Family Relaxation Station.
 (9 a.m. – 5 p.m.).
 Waiting for a student to finish Placement Testing, the Relaxation Station has seating and some refreshments (while they last) available.
 The Food Emporium on the 1st floor of the Public Affairs Center (PAC) sells food and refreshments too.

 Student Overnight KickStart Housing Check-in.
 Founders Residence Hall (FRH).
 Students will be able to check into their KickStart overnight housing assignment.
 Linens (sheets, blanket, bath towel, handtowel, wash cloth) are provided when you check-in.
 This will most likely not be your fall housing assignment.
 Commuter students are also required to stay in overnight housing.

 Honors Parents & Families Capital Scholar Honors Program Overview.
 (This session will only be offered June 13, June 16, June 19, and June 22).

 Lunch on Your Own – Try our Food Emporium in the Public Affairs Center (PAC) Building, 1st Floor.
 The Food Emporium accepts cash and major credit cards.

-If you would like to pay your Orientation Fee and additional Guest Fees, if any, we will have staff that will be able to accept your payment by personal or cashier’s check or money order (made payable to the University of Illinois Springfield).
-We are sorry, we are unable to accept cash or credit cards for payment methods on site.
+If you would like to pay your Orientation Fee and additional Guest Fees when you check in, we will accept your payment by personal or cashier’s check or money order (made payable to the University of Illinois at Springfield, please make sure the student’s name and UIN are on the check).
+We are sorry, we are unable to accept cash or credit cards on site.